Fire Alarms in Buildings (2.0)

 The Italian Center, Stamford, CT:

 This is where I go for my swim practices, outdoor swimming, and swim team parties.
+I also work at the summer camp here.
 The system here is very nice!
 It previously had an EST3, and before that, an ancient Simplex panel with 4050-80 horns and Simplex 4251-1 “Local Alarm” Chevron pull stations.
 One Chevron remains near the gymnasium entrance, and a 4050-80 is still on the pool deck, but is painted over.
 Both Simplex devices have been disconnected.

 The panel now is a Kidde VM-series panel: